 By Mike Dorning and Jennifer Jacobs

-Congress had authorized additional borrowing authority for the U.S. Department of Agriculture for the purpose in coronavirus-relief legislation passed earlier this year, and the second round has been widely anticipated.
+Congress had authorized additional borrowing authority for the U.S. Department of Agriculture in coronavirus-relief legislation passed earlier this year, and the second round has been widely anticipated.

-Unveiling billions of dollars in new agricultural payments at the rally in Mosinee, in central Wisconsin, may help Trump to maximum credit for the assistance in a critical electoral battleground where rural voters play a major role.
-Recent opinion polls show Democrat Joe Biden leading in the state, which Trump won in 2016.
+Unveiling billions of dollars in new agricultural payments at the rally in Mosinee, in central Wisconsin, might help Trump gain maximum credit for the assistance in a crucial 2020 state where rural voters play a major role.
+Nine opinion polls taken since Aug.
+29 all show Democrat Joe Biden leading in Wisconsin.

-The president unveiled the first round of up to $19 billion in coronavirus aid in April, after the authorization from Congress.
+The president unveiled the first round of as much as $19 billion in coronavirus aid in April, after the authorization from Congress.

-That money was made up of $16 billion in direct payments to farmers to boost their incomes, and $3 billion for government purchases of meat, dairy products and other foods.
+That included as much as $16 billion in direct payments to farmers to bolster their incomes, and $3 billion for government purchases of meat, dairy products and other foods.
 The commodities purchased were distributed through food banks and other nutrition programs serving the poor, school children and the elderly.